gnang/HypermatrixAlgebraPackage/README.md

 [[[a000,a001,a002,a003],[a010,a011,a012,a013],[a020,a021,a022,a023]],[[a100,a101,a102,a103],[a110,a111,a112,a113],[a120,a121,a122,a123]]]
 ```

-Alternatively hypermatrices can be initialized from a list as follows
+Alternatively, hypermatrices can be initialized from an arbitrary Python list as follows

 ```python
 sage: rng=range(1,3)